section-engineering-education/engineering-education/articles/laravel-8-email-verification/index.md

 > NOTE: While using Laravel 7.x, you've to clear the `cache` to reflect changes made.

 ### Step 3: Simple Mail Transfer Protocol Configurations
-In this article, we set up [Mailtrap](https://mailtrap.io/), a service in the development environment for testing emails or sending test emails before sending them to real customers.
-It simulates the actual SMTP server and delivers your emails to a test email on Mailtrap from the localhost or staging website.

-Developers can create features once Mailtrap is set up to allow the marketing team to send emails to a Mailtrap inbox to see how emails are rendered.
+In this article, we set up [Mailtrap](https://mailtrap.io/).
+We will use this service to test and send emails.
+Mailtrap simulates the actual SMTP server and delivers your emails to a test recipient.
+It allows the marketing team to send emails to a Mailtrap inbox and see how they are rendered.

-Like SMTP, Mailgun, Postmark, Amazon SES, and Sendmail, Laravel supports several out-of-the-box email services.
-The mail configuration file located at `config/mail.php` is provided by Laravel.
-We can set up the default email service and its credentials at `mail.php`.
+Laravel supports several out-of-the-box email services.
+This includes SMTP, Mailgun, Postmark, Amazon SES, and Sendmail.
+We can set up the default email service and its credentials at `config/mail.php`.

-But let's get the Mailtrap credentials before editing the mail configuration file by creating a Mailtrap account.
-Visit and sign up for an account on the Mailtrap website.
-To test their services, go for a free plan.
+Let's get the Mailtrap credentials before editing the `mail.php` file.
+Navigate to [Mailtrap](https://mailtrap.io/) and sign up for an account.
+We will use an account with a free plan in this tutorial.
 The free plan allows us to send 500 emails a month and one inbox is provided.
 For small applications, it's just enough.

 If you have signed up, open the Demo inbox and your account will have SMTP credentials.
 Pick Laravel from the drop-down menu under the SMTP Settings tab.
 This shows the configuration you want to use in the Laravel framework.